helm/helm-www/content/zh/docs/helm/helm.md

       --debug                       enable verbose output -h, --help                        help for helm
-      --kube-apiserver string       the address and the port for the Kubernetes API server --kube-as-group stringArray   Group to impersonate for the operation, this flag can be repeated to specify multiple groups.
+      --kube-apiserver string       the address and the port for the Kubernetes API server --kube-as-group stringArray   group to impersonate for the operation, this flag can be repeated to specify multiple groups.
-      --kube-as-user string         Username to impersonate for the operation --kube-context string         name of the kubeconfig context to use --kube-token string           bearer token used for authentication --kubeconfig string           path to the kubeconfig file
+      --kube-as-user string         username to impersonate for the operation --kube-ca-file string         the certificate authority file for the Kubernetes API server connection --kube-context string         name of the kubeconfig context to use --kube-token string           bearer token used for authentication --kubeconfig string           path to the kubeconfig file